What It’s Like Going Mad

-I have been asked by a couple of very brave people what it is like going mad.
+I have been asked what it is like going mad.
 What I went through was indescribable in the truest sense of the word – I know that even I have completely lost touch with how awful it was and I was the one who went through it.
 Communicating it to other people feels almost impossible.

 When I talk about it most people don’t have the capacity to even listen to what I have been through, because it is so awful, never mind imagine it.